Sunday 29th of April by CarpediemEire

 The weather forecast before the trip suggested rain so in my head I had christened the city Dampsterdam, expecting the worst.
 As it turned out it never really arrived.

 I had previously contacted our hotel about transit from the airport and I balked at the suggested €50 Taxi ride, and the also inflated shuttle bus.
 So we caught the train to Centraal Station.
 The train stop was easily found, in the lower ground floor of the airport main terminal.
-Costing €5.30 per person single, or two the train left from platform 1.
+Costing €5.30 per person single, the train left from platform 1.
 We took a step back to admire Amsterdam Centraal station, it has a beautiful neo-gothic style.
 From Amsterdam Centraal it was 3 metro stops on line 33 to our hotel in Plantage, followed by a 500 metre walk.
 If you plan on using the metro, tram or bus more than twice in a day, buy the 24 hour ticket.
 It’s good value at €7.50.

 Our hotel had a grand entrance opening out onto the Oosterpark, Amsterdam locals favoured city park.
 The Hotel Arena, a 4 star converted property has the semblance of a church to the exterior.
 It has a varied history.
 Built in the 19th Century it started life as an orphanage for Catholic girls, before becoming a home for disabled and incurably ill women.
 Serving as a mental institute it later took in the poor and elderly.
 Bankruptcy led to a change of tact, and after a full scale renovation it emerged as a hotel.
 I love a hotel with a bit of history.
+We had booked it through booking.com my preferred booking site.

 The reception area and bar were impeccably decorated and we noticed a nice gas replica open fire.
 Perfect for a drink later.
 A large stilted stairs is centred in reception and the high walls are lined with full length white curtains.
 The welcome was friendly, professional and knowledgable.
 Our room not being ready at 10am, we were offered a locker with personal pin code.
 I always worry about luggage rooms, they are hardly secure.
 Insider knowledge there.